zchee/golang-wiki/Modules.md

 Go 1.11 will add preliminary support for versioned modules as proposed [here](https://golang.org/design/24301-versioned-go).

+Go modules will be an [experimental](https://research.swtch.com/vgo-accepted) opt-in feature in Go 1.11, with the hope of incorporating feedback and finalizing the feature for Go 1.12.

+## Current Status

+* The recent work by the Go team on versioned Go modules started outside of the main Go repository with the `vgo` tool, but on 2018-07-12 support for versioned Go modules [landed](https://groups.google.com/d/msg/golang-dev/a5PqQuBljF4/61QK4JdtBgAJ ) in the main Go repository.
+* Beta support for modules is now also available starting with [Go 1.11 beta 2](https://groups.google.com/d/msg/golang-dev/A6TCp2kCoss/XLQoI4MeBgAJ) (released on 2018-07-20).
+* Development work on modules is now [occurring exclusively in the main Go repository](https://groups.google.com/d/msg/golang-dev/a5PqQuBljF4/61QK4JdtBgAJ), with an automatic export from the main Go repository to the vgo repository when there is a snapshot ready for people still using `vgo`.

 ## Installing

 To use modules, [install the Go toolchain from source](https://golang.org/doc/install/source) on the `master` branch, or install the `vgo` binary from the [`vgo` subrepository](https://github.com/golang/vgo) (and replace `go` with `vgo` in the commands below).